Information Design With Large Language Models: Framing-Signaling Joint Optimization

-For the second claim, we can make use of an additional assumption: the sender utility is state-independent.
-This means that their utility is maximized if the receiver takes some action $a^u$ at \emph{all} possible states.
-We also recall from Section~\ref{sec:model} that any action of the receiver is inducible -- that is, for any action $a \in \A$, there exists some belief $\mu_a$ wherein taking $a$ is optimal for the receiver.
-For the sender optimal action $a^u$, let $\mu_{a^u}$ be the belief where $a^u$ is optimal for the receiver.
-Indeed, $\mu_{a^u}$ can be computed using the following set of linear constraints:

-Since $B = \Delta(\Omega)$, we can choose a framing $c$ to induce belief $\mu_{a^u}$.
-We accompany this framing with an uninformative signaling scheme $\pi$.
-Such a scheme reveals no information about the realized state.
-For example, for a given action $a_1$, $\pi(a_1| \omega) = 1$ for all $\omega$ is an uninformative scheme.
-Under this joint strategy, the receiver's belief is always $\mu_{a^u}$, where their best-response is to take the sender optimal action $a^u$.
-This is thus an optimal strategy for the sender. \end{proof}

 Theorem \ref{thm:joint-unconstrained} studies unconstrained belief space.
-Next, we turn to the constrained belief space and present a \emph{bi-criteria} Quasi-Polynomial Time Approximate Scheme (QPTAS) in Theorem \ref{thm:qptas}.
-While the hardness of the exact optimization problem is an interesting open question, we view the existence of a QPTAS as evidence of better tractability of the joint optimization problem compared to the framing-only variant in Section \ref{sec:context_only_optimization}, which was shown to be reducible from the \emph{Independent-Set} problem that has no known QPTAS.
+Next, we turn to the constrained (general) belief space and present a Quasi-Polynomial Time Approximation Scheme (QPTAS) in Theorem \ref{thm:qptas}, which computes an $\eps$-obedient joint strategy that is at least as good as the optimal obedient strategy in $\mathrm{poly}(|\Omega|^{\frac{2\log |\A|}{\varepsilon^2}})$ time.
+While the hardness of the exact optimization problem is an interesting open question, we view the existence of a QPTAS as evidence that the joint optimization problem is more tractable than the framing-only variant in Section \ref{sec:context_only_optimization}, which was shown to be reducible from the \emph{Independent-Set} problem that has no known QPTAS.